 The controller implements a certain logic to treat the packets.
 This logic can be arbitrarily complex.
 In this case, the controller implements a learning switch.
 Upon the reception of the packet, the controller will check if the source MAC address of the packet is already stored in the learning switch MAC table for the input port.
 If it is not, it will add it to the table.
 After that, it will check in the MAC table the port that connects to the destination station.
 In the case depicted in Figure 2, the destination MAC is found.
 For this case, the controller installs a Flow Entry in the switch indicating a certain Match Fields and Instructions.
 For example, packets with destination X must be forwarded through port Y. After installing the Flow Entry, the packet is sent back to the switch which will process again the packet.
 In this case, there is a Flow Entry matching the packet and it is forwarded through port Y without the controller taking part of the operation.

 Wireless LAN controller based on SDN

+### Note: the following figure requires clean-up and simplification.
+In particular, the representation of RADIUS is not consistent. ###

 Figure 3: SDN-based WLAN control